megagonlabs/cypherbench/README.md

 ## 🌐 Wikidata-to-Property-Graph Conversion Engine

 We open-source our Wikidata-to-Property-Graph conversion engine in the [cypherbench/wd2neo4j](cypherbench/wd2neo4j) package.
-You can create a domain knowledge graph from Wikidata by simply defining the graph schema!
+You can create a domain knowledge graph from Wikidata by just defining the graph schema!

 The first step is to define the graph schema in a JSON file.
 The schema should define the entity and relation types, along with their corresponding Wikidata QID/PIDs.
 We provide a [sample mini NBA schema](wd2neo4j_schemas/nba_mini.json) with a single relationship `partOfDivision` between `Team` and `Division`.
+For complete details on the schema format, see the [WDNeo4jSchema](cypherbench/wd2neo4j/schema.py#L301) data structure.

 Next, you can run the conversion engine by: